 It becomes increasingly clear that two Soviet spies, Klaus Fuchs and Theodore Hall, should receive posthumous Nobel Peace Prizes for actions that almost certainly saved millions of innocent lives.

 Had these two courageous young idealists, one a Communist and the other simply a young man concerned about on nation having a monopoly on a super weapon of inconceibable destructive power, and both scientists working on the Manhattan Project that developed the atomic bomb during World War II, not provided crucial information about the secret US/British project to develop the atomic bomb, and with key information about the workings of both the atomic bomb, and later, in Fuchs’ case, the hydrogen bomb — information which allowed Soviet physicists and engineers to quickly catch up and develop their own nuclear weapons to match those in the possession of the US military — all the nations of the world that failed to bow to the wishes of a “lone superpower” United States would have become victims of nuclear blackmail or potential targets for annihilation, like the vaporized cities of Hiroshima and Nagasaki.

-Even after Russia developed its own atomic bomb, which it first tested in August 1949 thanks to the information obtained from Hall and Fuchs, there were powerful forces in the US that were pushing for using the weapon — in Vietnam to rescue the trapped French military at Dien Bien Phu, against North Korean and Chinese forces during the Korean War, against Mao’s China, later again against North Vietnamese troops at Khe San, and on other occasions — and even in Eastern Europe against Russian forces.
-Indeed, President Truman as early as the end of WW II, had ordered the Pentagon to develop enough A-bombs — 400 were needed according to his generals — to obliterate in a first-strike, all of Russia’s military and its entire industrial base.
+Even after the USSR developed its own atomic bomb, which it first tested in August 1949 thanks to the information obtained separately from Hall and Fuchs, there were powerful forces in the US that were pushing for using the weapon — in Vietnam to rescue the trapped French military at Dien Bien Phu, against North Korean and Chinese forces during the Korean War, against Mao’s China, later again against North Vietnamese troops at Khe San, and on other occasions — and even in Eastern Europe against Russian forces.
+Indeed, President Truman as early as the end of WW II, had ordered the Pentagon to develop enough A-bombs — 400 were needed according to his generals — to obliterate in a first-strike, all of the Soviet Union’s military and its entire industrial base.